DrumPants/DrumPants-Bluetooth-LE-Firmware/README.md

 10. Once the BLE firmware is uploaded, you can now replace the MCU's temporary USB-to-UART bridge firmware with the actual DrumPants Sensorizer firmware:
   * 10a.
 Via the DrumPants updater: Select "Basic Kit" as the kit type, uncheck "BLE Bridge Only", and upload.
 (Basic kit mode will not re-upload the BLE firmware).
   * 10b.
 Via the Arduino IDE: https://github.com/DrumPants/Sensorizer-DrumPants-Firmware
 11. The USB-to-UART bridge is designed to reset into bootloader mode via Arduino's standard method: opening/closing the port at 1200bps.
 If for some reason this does not work, you can manually trigger a reset by pressing the Volume Up button on the DrumPants.
-If *that* doesn't work, follow the Reset and Erase instructions in the DrumPants Sensorize readme.
+If *that* doesn't work, follow the Reset and Erase instructions in the DrumPants Sensorizer readme.

 Debugging